Prioritizing Debt: Which Bills do I Pay First?

 Do not use money you need for rent, food, or other essentials to pay a collection agency.

-Never give a collection agency or other creditor your bank account information or authorization to withdraw money out of your bank account.
+Never give a collection agency or other creditor your bank account information or authorization to withdraw money from your bank account.

 Do not ignore court papers, even if you think they are for someone else or you do not owe the person suing you.

 You have twenty days from the date the court papers were handed to you to file a written response.
-There may be a different date on the court documents, but you have twenty days from the date the papers were handed to you or a member of your household.
+There may be a different date on the court documents (the filing date), but you have twenty days from the date the papers were handed to you or a member of your household to respond.

 Contact a lawyer as soon as possible.
-How do I Answer a Lawsuit for Debt Collection has forms and instructions.
+You can also use our How do I Answer a Lawsuit for Debt Collection packet.